-Course must be chosen or substituted with a related course from either AA, AS, or Approved General Education list for Applied Science and Technology.
+Course must be chosen or substituted with a related course from the approved general education course list.

 Automotive Technology

 Program Description: The Automotive Technology program is designed to prepare students for employment in the fast paced, ever-changing, high technology automotive service industry and to update those currently employed in the automotive industry.
 During the first year of the program, students develop competence in servicing today's automotive systems and additional diagnostic and repair expertise on automotive engines, heating and air conditioning systems, fuel and exhaust systems, ignition and emission systems, and suspension and steering systems.
 During the second year of the program, the diagnostic and repair emphasis is concentrated in the areas of advanced engine repair, manual transmissions and trans-axles, automatic transmissions and trans-axles, automotive electronics, power train control systems, and advanced brake systems.
 Upon successful completion of the Automotive Technology course of study, students will receive an Associate of Applied Science Degree.